Karin0002/1dv610-L2-module-ts/README.md

 # color-theme-generator
-color-theme-generator is a module used for generating color themes that are based in color-theory.
+color-theme-generator is a module used for generating color themes that are based in color theory.
 The module can generate analogous, complementary, monochrome, split complementary and triadic themes.
 For explanation of these see [monchrome](https://en.wikipedia.org/wiki/Monochrome) and [others](https://en.wikipedia.org/wiki/Harmony_(color)).
 In addition it can set common CSS properties that affect the colors of HTMLElements.
 To visually test the colors in the browser the module can create color swatches, a HTMLElement with CSS properties that displays the color.

 ## Installing
 ```bash